danielbodnar/awesome-stars/README.md

 ## vscode-extension

+- [hankei6km/vscode-ext-start-webcontainer](https://github.com/hankei6km/vscode-ext-start-webcontainer) - Start WebContainer from VS Codde for the Web, and use Jsh and Preview URL.
 - [arrterian/nix-env-selector](https://github.com/arrterian/nix-env-selector) - Allows switch environment for Visual Studio Code using Nix Package Manager.
 - [fregante/GhostText](https://github.com/fregante/GhostText) - 👻 Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).
 - [svsool/memo](https://github.com/svsool/memo) - Markdown knowledge base with bidirectional [[link]]s built on top of VSCode